Pownkumar1234/powney---3d-satelite-toolkit/SECURITY.md

 3. **Stay Updated**: After reporting, please monitor your email for any additional questions or updates on the resolution.

-### Our Commitment

-1. **Confirmation**: We will acknowledge receipt of your vulnerability report.

-2. **Investigation**: We will investigate the report and determine the risk associated with the reported vulnerability.

 We appreciate responsible disclosure and will acknowledge your contribution once the vulnerability is confirmed and resolved.